FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 To understand what industries use this type of testing, you must be acquainted with the three primary test categories.
 PPE manufacturers use this testing to determine the effectiveness of products, while the companies that purchase the items select products based on their individual ratings.

-Common industries that use products with requirements for specific filtration efficiency levels include all medical fields, dental fields, veterinary care, manufacturing, energy sectors, among others.
+Common industries that use products with requirements for specific filtration efficiency levels include all medical fields, dental fields, veterinary care, manufacturing, construction, industrial, energy sectors, and more.

 Different Types of Filtration Efficiency Testing

 During a BFE test, a part of the fabric is securely clamped between a special cascade impactor and an aerosol chamber.
-A specific bacterium, usually staphylococcus, is added to the aerosol chamber and is then drawn through the mask using a vacuum.
+A specific bacterium, usually staphylococcus aureus, is added to the aerosol chamber and is then drawn through the mask using a vacuum.

 What is PFE (Particle Filtration Efficiency)?